LucDuponcheelAtGitHub/PSBP/README.md

 ### `positionalSumOfFibonacciAndFactorial`

 Below is a positional program, `positionalSumOfFibonacciAndFactorial`.
-It uses only uses three positions.
+It uses only three positions.
 Positions go up starting from their use site.

 ```lean